Omnimodal topological polarization of bilayer networks: analysis in the Maxwell limit and experiments on a 3D-printed prototype: Computational Beam Model: Details

-where E is the Young's Modulus, $A=\pi R^2$ is the cross-sectional area of the beam, $I$ is the second moment of area of the cross section about the $\hat{y} ~\textnormal{and}~ \hat{z}$ axes ($I=\pi \radius^4/4$ with $\radius$ the cross section radius), $J$ is the polar second moment of area of the cross section ($J=\pi \radius^4/2$), and $k$ is the area shear correction factor.
-This matrix features elastic constants for axial deformation (row 1), shear deformation (rows 2 and 3), torsion (row 4), and bending (rows 5 and 6). $\mathbf{B}$ is an elemental matrix which captures a similar role in a beam element as $\compatibility$ does in a spring-and-mass bond. $\mathbf{B}$ contains derivatives of shape functions [that interpolate the elemental displacements and rotations between nodes].
+where $k$ is the area shear correction factor.
+This matrix features elastic constants for axial deformation (row 1), shear deformation (rows 2 and 3), torsion (row 4), and bending (rows 5 and 6). $\compatibility_b$ is an elemental matrix which captures a similar role in a beam element as the compatibility matrix does in a spring-and-mass bond. $\compatibility_b$ contains derivatives of shape functions [that interpolate the elemental displacements and rotations between nodes].
 These shape functions are linear in axial and torsional deformation, cubic in flexural deformation, and quadratic in rotations.

-As we change the radius of the beam's cross section, the elastic coefficients for axial and flexural deformation scale at different rates - the ratio of the former to the latter is $\propto 1/\radius^2$.
+As we change the radius of the beam's cross section, the elastic coefficients for axial and flexural deformation scale at different rates -- the ratio of the former to the latter is $\propto 1/\radius^2$.
 Thus, even though we never lose the inherent effects of clamped boundary conditions and the storage of bending energy of the beams, as we reduce the cross sectional radius $\radius$, we \emph{asymptotically} approach the dominance of axial deformability typical of the spring-mass case.

-In the Timoshenko beam framework, the mass matrix of the beam elements is also not diagonal, coupling degrees of freedom in the same manner as $\mathbf{D_b}$.
-This matrix is calculated by integrating the elemental shape functions, multiplied by material and cross-sectional properties, over the length of the element.
+In the Timoshenko beam framework, the mass matrix of the beam elements is a non-diagonal consistent matrix, coupling degrees of freedom in the same manner as $\dynamical_b$.
+This matrix is calculated by integrating the same elemental shape functions as $\dynamical_b$, multiplied by material and cross-sectional properties, over the length of the element.
 The resulting matrix includes contribution from axial, lateral, rotatory (associated with the tilt of the beam cross-sections), and polar (twist about the beam axis) inertial effects.
-A detailed account of this derivation, as well as that for the beam's dynamical [stiffness] matrix, is provided in ref. \cite{karadeniz2013finite}.
+A detailed account of this derivation, as well as that for the beam's stiffness matrix, is provided in Ref.~\cite{karadeniz2013finite}.